 Experience the only canopy walkway in East Africa

-Hiking on the ground of Nyungwe Forest National Park is rewarding.
-But walking on a bridge suspended 200 feet above the park’s ancient treetops?
-Sublime.
+Hiking in Nyungwe Forest National Park is rewarding.
+But walking on a bridge suspended 200 feet above the park’s ancient treetops Sublime.
 The canopy walkway is a 60-90 minute walk from the Uwinka Visitor Center along the Igishigishigi Trail, brimming with incredible umbrella trees, blooming orchids and lush greenery.

 Listen carefully, and you may hear beautiful birdsong and calls from the 13 species of primate that live in Nyungwe.
 Your views change substantially once you reach the series of three suspension bridges that compose the canopy walkway.
 The safe, albeit wobbly walk gets your adrenaline pumping, and the views of the tree canopy and Uwinka Ridge at sunset make your heart soar.